Related Topics

 Enrolling in Medicare does not mean you’ll lose out on TRICARE benefits completely.
 Instead, you’ll switch to TRICARE for Life.
 This change is 100% automatic, so there's no need to fill out any special paperwork.
 If you are listed as TRICARE-eligible in the Defense Enrollment Eligibility Reporting System (DEERS), your TRICARE for Life coverage should begin on the same day as your Medicare Parts A and B coverage.

-Do military retirees have to pay for Medicare?
+2. Do retired military pay for Medicare?

-How does TRICARE for Life work?
+3. How does TRICARE for Life work?

 It's important to note that TRICARE for Life is tied to the individual person; it does not extend to family members.
 If you have family members not eligible for Medicare, they will still be covered under their regular TRICARE plan.

-How does Medicare affect TRICARE for Life?
+4. How does Medicare work with TRICARE for Life?

 Unlike Medicare and the VA, Medicare and TRICARE for Life coordinate benefits.
 With TRICARE for Life, you may see any participating or non-participating Medicare provider.
 You can get services at military hospitals and clinics if space is available.
 Medicare pays its share first, if any, and then TRICARE pays its share.
 In general, you'll pay nothing out of pocket for services covered by both plans.
 You may, however, have out-of-pocket costs for services not covered by TRICARE for Life and/or Medicare.